mrf919/Disaster-Response-Dashboard/README.md

     python models/train_classifier.py [database_filepath] models/classifier.pkl

-   [database_filepath] is again the same path to the .db data which contains the which is going to stor the data
+   [database_filepath] is again the same path to the .db data which contains the which is going to store the data

 ## Results